 Reselection of the ASE applet

-An APDU command with an incorrect MIC is received by the ASE
+A command with an incorrect MIC is received by the ASE

-an APDU command in clear text is received by the ASE in AES secure messaging.
+A command in clear text is received by the ASE in an encrypted secure messaging session.

+The present annex does not mandate any specific secure channel mechanism to allow alignment with contextual requirements.
+Example of relevant secure channel mechanisms include the following:

+Secure Channel Protocols (SCP) specified in the GlobalPlatform Card Specification [63], such as SCP 11 or SCP 03

+Secure channel mechanisms specified in the GSMA eUICC specification [eUICC]

+Secure Channel mechanisms specified in EN 419 212 [64] or FIPS 201-2 [FIPS 201].

+L.4 ASE Supported Functions

-L.4 SE Verifiable Certificates
+L.4.1 ASE Verifiable Certificates

 These are certificates stored in the ASE and used in asymmetric key mutual authentication.
-The SE Verifiable Certificate is issued and signed by a trusted certificate authority (CA) and stored in the hosting device to show that it (and so the entity behind it) can be trusted.
+The ASE Verifiable Certificate is issued and signed by a trusted certificate authority (CA) and stored in the hosting device to show that it (and so the entity behind it) can be trusted.
 This certificate is referred as C_CV.IFD.AUT.
-The ASE can check that the SE Verifiable Certificate in the hosting device can be trusted by using the CA’s public key.
+The ASE can check that the ASE Verifiable Certificate in the hosting device can be trusted by using the CA’s public key.

 Similarly, the ASE may contain a certificate issued and signed by the CA, called the C.ICC.AUT.
 The hosting device can check that this certificate was genuinely issued and signed by the CA by using the CA’s public key.

-SE Verifiable Certificates used in RSA-based device authentication are non self-descriptive (i.e. the tags and lengths of the signature elements are not included in the format), while SE Verifiable Certificates used in Elliptic Curve Device Authentication are self-descriptive.
-Both shall follow the respective RSA-based and ECC-based format specified in EN 419 212 [63].
+In EN 419 212 [64], ASE Verifiable Certificates used in RSA-based device authentication are non self-descriptive (i.e. the tags and lengths of the signature elements are not included in the format), while SE Verifiable Certificates used in Elliptic Curve Device Authentication are self-descriptive.
 Such SE Verifiable Certificates include a Certificate Holder Authorization (CHA) that may be used as a security condition to access relevant sensitive data.

-L.5 Secure Storage
+L.4.2 ASE Secure Storage

-L.5.0 Objects Overview
+L.4.2.1 Overview

-An ASE supports File Objects and Data objects as ways to store information in non volatile memory.
+An ASE shall support a way to store information in its protected non volatile memory.

 File objects comprise Elementary Files (EFs), and DFs used to organize the file structure in a hierarchy.
-EFs store information meant to be exchanged with external entities: This includes permanent storage of stakeholder information, storage of service credentials, and storage of data for service processing.
-File Objects are created using the CREATE FILE command.
-Unless specific restrictions are applied (see clause L.9), the content of EFs can be updated dynamically during operation provided that the required file access control conditions are satisfied.
+EFs store This can be used for information meant to be exchanged with external entities: This includes permanent storage of stakeholder information, storage of service credentials, and storage of data for service processing.
+This can be updated dynamically during operation provided that access control conditions are satisfied.

 Data objects are meant to store information used during internal processes such as secret keys.
-The structures for Data objects need to be reserved during the personalisation phase but their content can be updatable, if desirable, during the operational phase.
+The structures for Data objects may need to be reserved during the personalisation phase but their content can be updatable, if desirable, during the operational phase.